-VENCKUS: Thank you, Congressman Smith - Hultgren, I'm sorry.
-My mom, Neringa Venckiene, is a former judge and a parliament member of Lithuania.
-She is currently detained in Chicago's federal prison by the request of the Lithuanian government.
+Mr. VENCKUS.
+Thank you, Congressman Hultgren.
+My mom, Neringa Venckiene, is a former judge and a Parliament member of Lithuania.
+She is currently detained in Chicago's Federal prison by the request of the Lithuanian Government.
 She faces nearly 40 charges in our home country.

-The case started in 2008, when my cousin, who was four years old at the time, testified that while visiting her biological mother she has been abused by three men who are associates of her mother.
-She identified the men as Andrius Usas, a businessman and advisor to the speaker of parliament; Judge Jonas Furmanavicius, and a third individual only known as Aidas (ph).
+The case started in 2008, when my cousin, who was 4 years old at the time, testified that while visiting her biological mother she had been abused by three men who are associates of her mother.
+She identified the men as Andrius Usas, a businessman and advisor to the Speaker of Parliament; Judge Jonas Furmanačius, and a third individual only known as Aidas [ph].